tanersb/Steam-Friends-Exporter/README.md

 ## Usage

-1.Go to your Steam friends page  use button Example:steam_friends_TanerSB_4.csv
+1. Go to your Steam friends page  use button Example:steam_friends_TanerSB_4.csv

 2. Bottom-right panel will appear.